-- Please include page numbers and line numbers in the manuscript file.
-Also, do not restart the numbering on each page.
+- Page numbers and line numbers are included in the manuscript.
+Numbering is continuous and does not restart on each page.

 - Graphics are submitted as separate digital files in TIFF or JPG format (150 dpi, maximum 900 pixels wide).
 Manuscript includes clear indications of locations and captions for all graphics.